Introduction

 Sickle cells are a hallmark feature of Sickle Cell Disease (SCD), a group of inherited blood disorders affecting red blood cells (RBCs).

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

-• C-Shaped Elongation: The defining feature of a sickle cell is its characteristic sickle or crescent moon shape.
+- C-Shaped Elongation: The defining feature of a sickle cell is its characteristic sickle or crescent moon shape.
 This abnormal shape occurs when deoxygenated hemoglobin molecules inside the RBC polymerize (stick together) and form rigid rods.
 These rods distort the normally round RBC into a C-shaped cell.

 Causes of Sickle Cells

 The presence of sickle cells is a direct consequence of Sickle Cell Disease, which is caused by a genetic mutation in the beta-globin gene.
 This mutation alters the structure of hemoglobin, the oxygen-carrying protein within RBCs.
 When the mutated hemoglobin loses oxygen, it clumps together, forming rigid rods that distort the RBC morphology into the characteristic sickle shape.
+Clinically, recognizing sickle cells is critical because it indicates a lifelong condition prone to painful vaso-occlusive crises, chronic hemolytic anemia, and various organ complications (e.g., stroke, acute chest syndrome, kidney disease).
+The diagnosis prompts comprehensive genetic counseling, specialized management to prevent crises, and monitoring for complications.

 Anisopoikilocytosis